-The contribution of this paper is threefold.
+The contribution of this paper is fourfold.
 First, we take the structural model of employment and hours of work seriously in designing the schedule of taxes and benefits.
-Second, we consider the case where hours of work are partially observable to the tax authorities.
-Third, we assess the role of tagging taxes by the age of children.
+Second, we assess the role of tagging taxes by the age of children.
+Third, we consider the case where hours of work are partially observable to the tax authorities.
+Fourth, we identify and quantify inefficiencies in the actual tax and transfer system.